hw2814/dust-SED-pymc3/readme.md

 - ### *Planck* Catalogue of Compact Sources (PCCS)
 We include 17 sources from the *Planck* Catalogue of Compact Sources (PCCS) selected at 857GHz with a 90% completeness level and minimum flux of 0.658Jy [3].
-For these sources we were provided with SPIRE 250, 350 and 500 $μm measurements, for which we acquired *IRAS* 60 and 100 μm measurements from the NASA/IPAC Extragalactic Database (NED).
+For these sources we were provided with SPIRE 250, 350 and 500 μm measurements, for which we acquired *IRAS* 60 and 100 μm measurements from the NASA/IPAC Extragalactic Database (NED).

 - ### *HERschel* ULIRG Survey (HERUS)